MiltonGreat/Fraud-Detection-Financial/README.md

 This project focuses on detecting fraudulent transactions in a dataset of financial transactions using **machine learning techniques**.
 The goal is to build a robust system that can identify fraudulent activities while minimizing false positives and false negatives.

+While the classification model performed exceptionally well, the anomaly detection model requires further refinement to reduce false positives and false negatives.
+By combining supervised learning (classification) and unsupervised learning (anomaly detection), we created a system that not only detects known patterns of fraud but also identifies unusual transactions that may indicate new or evolving fraud schemes.

 ---

 ## Project Overview